 I remember the first time we went on a weekend road trip with little kids.
 My daughter was just a baby then, and my husband and I filled our Honda Accord to the brim with every item she could possible need: the pack and play, the baby papasan, several board books, several stuffed animals, the play mat, multiple changes of clothing, and a pack of extra diapers.
 As you might expect, we ended up using about a third of the items we packed.

-These days, my husband and I are a bit better about packing minimally for a weekend road trip.
+These days, my husband and I are a bit better about putting together our vacation packing list for a weekend road trip.
 We have a bigger car now, to accommodate more people in the family, and even though we have the extra space, we try not to pack a full car.
 But every once in awhile, we still end up bringing along something that doesn’t actually leave the car the entire trip.
 Sometimes it helps to have a list, at the very least to pare down our stuff to only the things that we need.

 Going on a weekend road trip with our baby

 We just returned from a weekend road trip down to Portland, Oregon, so I thought I’d share with you what we brought along for our trip.
 I like grouping things into categories, and in this list, the categories are clothes, toiletries, other items, snacks, and gear.

 For our family of four, here’s what went into our suitcase for a weekend road trip.

 Clothes for the parents